Gustavo-dm/Gustavo-dm/README.md

 ### Hello there

-- 🔭 I’m currently looking for an opportunity as a software development intern.
 - 🌱 I’m currently learning Python and JavaScript
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/gustavo-dm) - [E-mail](mailto:gustavothemoraes@gmail.com)